christensenacademy/christensen-academy/modules/beginning-actionscript/textpages/numbers.md

 var dollars:Number = 5.99;

 // note: only use the 'var' keyword when declaring a variable (i.e., the first time you use it)
+// note: when we type values like 5.99, we refer to these as Number literals (as opposed to variables)

 // order of operations works as you'd expect dollars = (4+3*2)/2; // evaluates to 5